ShammiG/ComfyUI-Image_Properties_SG/README.md

 <br>

 # Bug Fixes and missing features added:
-**1. Load Image and View properties now also displays : Model, Seed, Steps, CFG, Sampler, Scheduler used (check attached gif)**
+● **Load Image and View properties now also displays : Model, Seed, Steps, CFG, Sampler, Scheduler used (check attached gif)**
 But the additional info can only be displayed while running/executing single node or while running workflow

-**2.** Added mask edit and output to Load Image and View Properties node (didn't realize it was missing until I had a use for it, Oops!)
+ ● Added mask edit and output to Load Image and View Properties node (didn't realize it was missing until I had a use for it, Oops!)

-**3.** Fixed properties info not retaining while switching workflows.
+ ● Fixed properties info not retaining while switching workflows.

-**4.** removed the annoying node auto resize bug everytime running the workflow instead of staying custom size
+ ● removed the annoying node auto resize bug everytime running the workflow instead of staying custom size
 <br>
 <br>